Stop Smoking For Good® at RediClinic Walk-In Clinics

 What is included in a Stop Smoking For Good visit

 At our medical clinics, we provide a program that allows patients to get back to better health because they are able to quit smoking.
-The clinicians at RediClinic are certified to get you the smoking cessation help you need.
-Our $89 program includes:
+The board-certified clinicians at RediClinic can get you the smoking cessation help you need.
+Our $109 program includes:

 - A complete physical examination that will reveal health issues that have been caused by the smoking.

 - Determination of the right plan and medications that will work the best for you.